TatuArvela/html5-experiments/README.md

 ![Mystify icon](./mystify32.png?raw=true "Mystify")

 Recreation of the classic Windows screensaver Mystify.
 This one is not a game, but fits here nonetheless.
-Original Copyright (C) Microsoft Corp.
+Copyright of icons (C) Microsoft Corp.
 1991 - 1998

 [Click to view](https://tatuarvela.github.io/html5-experiments/mystify.html)